dougcunha/WinServicesTool/repomix-output.md

 private async void BtnLoad_Click(object? sender, EventArgs e) ⋮----
 _allServices = await _serviceManager.GetServicesAsync();
-// Configure column sizing BEFORE populating data
-// This is critical for Fill mode to work correctly ⋮----
-// Set all to None before loading saved widths
-⋮----
 // Update the filter dropdowns to show only values present in the loaded list ⋮----
 // Now populate the grid with data
 ⋮----
-// Load saved widths only if NOT in auto-width mode (after data is populated) ⋮----
 MessageBox.Show(this, $"Failed to load services: {ex.Message}", "Error", MessageBoxButtons.OK, MessageBoxIcon.Error);
 ⋮----
 _logger.LogError(ex, "Failed to load services");
-⋮----
-private void ApplyColumnSizing()
-⋮----
-// Temporarily suspend layout to avoid flickering GridServs.SuspendLayout();
-⋮----
-// First, configure non-Fill columns to take minimal space ⋮----
-.Where(c => c != ColDisplayName && c != ColPath))
-⋮----
-col.FillWeight = 50; // Minimal weight so they don't expand
-⋮----
-// Configure Fill columns to share remaining space ⋮----
-// Path column should also fill when visible
-⋮----
-ColPath.FillWeight = 150; // More weight for Path (longer content)
-⋮----
-// When Path is hidden, ensure it doesn't interfere ⋮----
-// Manual sizing mode - set all to None to respect saved widths ⋮----
-GridServs.ResumeLayout();
-GridServs.Refresh();
 ⋮----
 private void TxtFilter_TextChanged(object? sender, EventArgs e) ⋮----